thechch/animation/README.md

 # Animations
-I'm heaving a lot of fun when doing css, and this project is my playground.
+I'm absolutely in love with CSS animation and this project is my playground.